alhosani-abdulla/adf4351-controller/README.md

 ## LORegisterLibrary

-Both programs use the updated `LORegisterLibrary` located in `src/LORegisterLibrary/`:
+The core ADF4351 register calculation library is located in the `src/` directory.

 ### Key Features:
 - Full ADF4351 datasheet compliance